Jesus of Nazareth (TV series): Previous collaborations with Zeffirelli

 Several cast members had already featured in previous Zeffirelli productions.
 British actors Hussey, York, Holder, Lovell and Skinner had featured in Romeo and Juliet as Juliet, Tybalt, Peter, Sampson and Balthasar respectively.
 Additionally, Olivier did uncredited work as the narrator and dubbing voice of Lord Montague.
 Colizzi, who appeared as Jobab, had previously dubbed York's Tybalt in the Italian version of Romeo and Juliet.
+Colizzi also dubbed Robert Powell in the Italian version of this miniseries, and in order to avoid having two characters with the same voice, another actor (Cesare Barbetti) dubbed Colizzi's lines.
+Claudia Cardinale, Valentina Cortese, Regina Bianchi, Maria Carta and Renato Rascel dubbed themselves in the Italian dub.